An intrepid spirit

 An exhibition organized by the Buffalo AKG Art Museum and supported by a major grant from the Henry Luce Foundation.
 Critical work related to this exhibition and collection was made possible in part by a major grant from the National Endowment for the Humanities.

-Cathleen Chaffee, Charles Balbach Chief Curator of the Buffalo AKG Art Museum, is the curator of the exhibition.
-Mary-Dailey Desmarais, Chief Curator of the MMFA, is the curator of the Montreal presentation.
+The exhibition is curated by Cathleen Chaffee, Charles Balbach Chief Curator of the Buffalo AKG Art Museum.
+The Montreal presentation is curated by Mary-Dailey Desmarais, Chief Curator of the MMFA, in collaboration with Alexandrine Théorêt, Assistant Curator of International Modern and Contemporary Art, MMFA.

-Marisol retouching The Generals, 1961-1962, at the Albright-Knox Art Gallery in November 1963.
-Buffalo AKG Art Museum, gift of Seymour H. Knox, Jr., 1962. © Estate of Marisol / Artists Rights Society (ARS), New York.
+Marisol retouching The Generals, 1961-1962, at the Albright-Knox Art Gallery (Buffalo AKG Art Museum), November 1963 (Artwork: Buffalo AKG Art Museum, gift of Seymour H. Knox, Jr., 1962, K1962:7. © Estate of Marisol / Artists Rights Society (ARS), New York).
 Image courtesy of the Buffalo AKG Art Museum Digital Assets Collection and Archives